Wild Life (Pupil album)

-Wild Life is the second studio album by the Filipino alternative rock band Pupil, released on November 9, 2007 through Sony BMG Music Entertainment.
+Wildlife is the second studio album by the Filipino alternative rock band Pupil, released on November 9, 2007 through Sony BMG Music Entertainment.

 The album featured the single “Set Me Apart”, used as the theme song for Animax.
 It is also drummer Bogs Jugo’s last contribution to the band, as he was later replaced by Wendell Garcia of Barbie's Cradle.

 Recording

 In 2007, the band were commissioned to write a new theme song for Animax.
 They recorded two songs, “Matador” and “Set Me Apart”, composed by their manager and Buendia's then-partner Diane Ventura (who later wrote the lead single "Sala" and album tracks "Fin" and "Bato").
 "They just gave me the theme or the idea of what they wanted us to make for the target market of Animax," she said.

 Animax chose "Set Me Apart", which was released in May 2007 with an animated music video premiering the following month.
 The video later won Best Music Video at the PromaxBDA Awards the following year.
 "Set Me Apart" also became drummer Bogs Jugo’s last song with the band, as he left soon after.

 The band recruited Wendell Garcia of Barbie's Cradle as their new drummer.
 He said of his working relationship with the members: "Masaya.
 Malaking challenge sa repertoire ang ganitong music, first time ako tumugtog ng ganitong music (Fun.
 It's a big challenge to play this kind of music)."

 Guitarist Yanni Yuzon stated that the album took three and a half weeks to record.
 "We intended to complete this in a month but we finished half a week ahead of our schedule," he said.
 Buendia continued: “Making the album was a breeze.
 We found it easy to talk to each other about it.”
 Yuzon also explained the reasoning for the title: “Chaos can be good or bad.
 We’d like to think we’re in control.
 But life is a series of unforeseen circumstances.
 We are the voice of the minority, the disenfranchised.”